mallik3006/ds-aws-sagemaker-pytorch/README.md

 ### Introduction

 The goal of this project is to predict the sentiment of the entered movie review via a simple web page which a user can use to enter a movie review which will then sent to a deployed model.
-The Model will be deployed as an endpoint on AWS which will be invoked via a API Gateway that will trigger the Lambda function containing the inference code.
+The Model will be built on AWS SageMaker platform and will be deployed as an endpoint which will be invoked via a API Gateway that will trigger the Lambda function containing the inference code.

 ### Data